MatthewThePham/Counter-Club/readme.md

 # Counter Club! - Number based memory game.

 An Alexa game which tests your memory by reading out a random list of numbers.
-It then checks if you can recall a certain number on that list.
+It then checks if you can recall a certain number on that list. <br />
 See how far your memory can take you as you earn a score ranking depending on how well you preform!

 ### Features